 Out of curiosity, we checked with local repair shops to see what they would charge to replace the alternator.
 The average labor cost was $98/hr.
 The time required to replace the alternator would be 2.5 hours.
 This means fixing it yourself; you would be saving $245 in labor costs alone!

 BEFORE DOING ANY WORK ON THE VEHICLE DISCONNECT THE BATTERY!

 Removing The Belt

 You will need a 14mm socket and a breaker bar to remove the belt.
-(If you do not have a breaker bar you can use a ratchet and a long piece of metal pipe.
+(If you do not have a breaker bar, you can use a ratchet and a long metal pipe piece.
 Just put the handle of the ratchet in the pipe and use it for leverage).

-After placing the socket on the Tension pulley Turn the pulley counterclockwise to remove tension from the belt and remove the belt from the pulley.
+After placing the socket on the Tension pulley, Turn the pulley counterclockwise to remove the belt’s tension and remove the belt from the pulley.

 Remove Guard Plate

-Your Tundra may have a protective metal cover like the one above used to protect the bottom of the engine from dirt and road debris.
+Your Tundra may have a protective metal cover used to protect the engine’s bottom from dirt and road debris.
 You will need to remove this cover to access the alternator.

-Start by removing the three 10mm Phillips head bolts near the front of the truck that holds the plastic bumper to it.
+Start by removing the three 10mm Phillips head bolts near the truck’s front that holds the plastic bumper to it.
 Next, remove the 5 12mm bolts Using a Ratchet with a 6″ extension or a deep socket to reach the bolts.

-Once all the bolts are removed there will still be two hooks holding the front of the cover to the bottom of the truck. you will need to slide the cover toward the passenger side to disengage these hooks and remove the cover from the bottom of the truck.
+Once all the bolts are removed, there will still be two hooks holding the front of the cover to the truck’s bottom.
+You will need to slide the cover toward the passenger side to disengage these hooks and remove the cover from the truck’s bottom.